mcmonkeyprojects/SwarmUI/docs/Model Support.md

 - Hunyuan Video is supported natively in SwarmUI as a Text-To-Video model.
 - Use the Comfy Org repackaged model <https://huggingface.co/Comfy-Org/HunyuanVideo_repackaged/blob/main/split_files/diffusion_models/hunyuan_video_t2v_720p_bf16.safetensors> or the FastVideo fp8 from Kijai <https://huggingface.co/Kijai/HunyuanVideo_comfy/blob/main/hunyuan_video_FastVideo_720_fp8_e4m3fn.safetensors>
     - Save to the `diffusion_models` folder
     - For FastVideo, you can use step counts as low as 6.
-Use the `Sigma Shift` param at a high value around 17, and the Flux Guidance at a higher than normal value as well
+Use the `Sigma Shift` param at a high value around 17, and the Flux Guidance at a higher than normal value as well (eg 10).
+Not adjusting these values well will yield terrible distorted results.
 - Or use the gguf models from city96 <https://huggingface.co/city96/HunyuanVideo-gguf/tree/main>
     - Save to the `diffusion_models` folder, then load up Swarm and click the `☰` hamburger menu on the model, then `Edit Metadata`, and set the `Architecture:` field to `Hunyuan Video`
 - The text encoders (T5-XXL, and LLaVA-LLaMA3) and VAE will be automatically downloaded.